 Receives a scholarship to study at the Academy of Fine Arts in Warsaw.

 The German invasion of Poland forces the sudden closure of the Academy of Fine Arts in Warsaw.
 Hnizdovsky is forced to flee by foot and by stowaway, with nothing but the clothes on his back.
-He finally settles in Zagreb, where he receives a scholarship to study at the Academy of Fine Arts at the University of Zagreb, receiving credit for the two semesters he completed in Warsaw.
+He settles in Zagreb, where he receives a scholarship to study at the Academy of Fine Arts at the University of Zagreb, receiving credit for the two semesters he completed in Warsaw.

 Graduates from the Academy of Fine Arts in Zagreb with honors.
 Continues post-graduate studies at the Academy of Fine Arts, Zagreb for two more years.